uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 The standard syntax is not very flexible when using wildcards and dynamic responses for variable requests.
 If one simulation file should be used for multiple ECUs the ECU address has to be configured additionally.

-### ECU address
+### ECU (wake) address
-With the extended syntax the ECU address could be specified in every section entry.
+With the extended syntax the ECU (wake) address could be specified in every section entry.
+The address is defined as follows for the different protocols:
+  * UDS ISO 14229: The address is the 16 bit CAN address.
+  * TP2.0: The address is the 8 bit ECU address.
+  * KWP 2000, ISO 9141: The address is the 8 bit ECU wake address and not the ECU address.
-Intis case section name has to be prefixed by the ecu address in hex:`[<ECU addr>.<section name>]`.
+The section name has to be prefixed by the ecu address in hex:`[<addr>.<section name>]`.
-The address is either the 8 bit ECU address or the 16 bit CAN address in case of the UDS ISO 14229 protocol.

 ### Request value matching
 The request values could be matched by a mask combined with an operator.